 Both the EPR and AP1000 are generation III+ PWRs, offering a range of safety, economic and operational improvements over previous designs.

 The EPR has an output of 1600MWe.
-Four EPRs are under construction in Finland, France and China, with the first in China entering commercial operation in late 2018.
+EPRs are now under construction at Hinkley Point C in Somerset, as well as in Finland, France and China, with the first Chinese plant entering commercial operation in late 2018.

 The AP1000 has an output of 1150MWe.
 AP1000s are under construction or operational at two sites in China (with first generation in 2018) and two sites in the US.

 Both the EPR and AP1000 have completed a generic design assessment (GDA) by the Office for Nuclear Regulation (ONR) and Environment Agency.
 This assessment is intended to support the construction of a number of new nuclear power stations by approving a standard reactor design which can be built in different locations by different developers.
 Each build will still require a site-specific licence.